Cervical Iatrogenic/Post-Surgical Anterolisthesis

 4. Stability: Maintains proper posture and load-bearing.

-5. Shock absorption: Discs cushion forces.
+5. absorption: Discs cushion forces.

 6. Nerve conduction: Ensures signals travel unimpeded.